 - Free property valuations

 Age Partnership’s initial advice is free and without obligation.
-If you choose to go-ahead, a fee 2.25% of the amount released will be payable.
+If you choose to go-ahead, a flat fee of £1,895 will be payable.

 Age Partnership’s equity release advice